 All applicants must satisfy the English language requirements for the programme.
 These are set out in detail on the programme page under Entry Requirements.
+All teaching is in English.
+Therefore, students will need to have the required level of written and spoken English to cope with their studies right from the start.

-Additional information on English language proficiency tests are given on the website.
+Additional information on English language proficiency tests is given on the website.